fedosejev/front-end-course/week-06/day-01/warm-up.md

 console.log(whiteTesla.name); // ???
 ```

-What will be logged an why?
+What will be logged and why?

 + [Example](https://repl.it/ByF1/0)